Community Engagement Opportunities

 Virtual Lunch with the Superintendent: Why a Parcel Tax?

 One tap mobile

 +16699006833,,97419048152# US (San Jose)

 As a community-funded district, nearly 90% of MPCSD's revenue comes from local sources: property taxes, parcel taxes, and philanthropic giving through our partners at Menlo Park-Atherton Education Foundation.
 Our community strongly supports its schools and 25% of our revenue comes from the choice that our parents and residents make to give to MPAEF and support parcel taxes.

-MPCSD's most recent parcel tax, Measure X, passed in 2017 with nearly 80% of the vote.
-When Measure X passed, the district also made over $2 million in cuts as part of providing a four-year runway of financial stability while the School Board worked to create a path to longer term stability.
-Now, the four-year runway that Measure X provided ended in Spring of 2021, and the district was able to secure another year of stability through careful planning and additional cuts.
-The School Board has decided to put a replacement parcel tax on the ballot in November 2021; this replacement tax will provide a generation of students and families with stable funding.
+MPCSD's most recent parcel tax passed in 2017 with nearly 80% of the vote.
+When that measure passed, the district also made over $2 million in cuts as part of providing a four-year runway of financial stability while the School Board worked to create a path to longer term stability.
+The four-year runway that Measure X provided ended in Spring of 2021, and the district was able to secure another year of stability through careful planning and additional cuts.
+The School Board has decided to put a replacement parcel tax, Measure B, on the ballot in November 2021; this replacement tax will provide a generation of students and families with stable funding.
 A replacement parcel tax will not be the only way MPCSD achieves long-term financial stability.
 To learn more about Measure B visit the campaign website or the San Mateo County office of elections website.